usc-csci114/assignments-rebaviles21/exam/README.md

 #### Task 2: Scatter Plot

 For this task we are interested in creating a scatter plot using the moon phase.
+You will make two plots: one for the urban "BG" site and one for the "LK" and "Stunt" sites.
 Choose appropriate variables and data structures to create a scatter plot of the total number of bugs for each row vs. the "Standardized Moon" for that row.

 Also on the same plot, draw the linear regression line for this data and add the line equation and R^2 value for the linear regression.